What is a GIS

 Esquema de un SIG antiguo

-Old Geographic Information System Schematic
+Old Geographic Information System Scheme

 Mapa GIS impreso con una impresora matricial